Read CSV

 output

-This port delivers the ExampleSet created from the CSV file provided at the input port, imported through the Import Configuration Wizard or loaded from the path given to the csv file parameter.
+This port delivers the ExampleSet created from the CSV file provided at the input port, imported through the Import_Configuration_Wizard or loaded from the path given to the csv_file parameter.

 Parameters